 Start with your doctor, if you have a provider you see regularly.
 But if not, many established vaccines are still readily accessible and can be obtained through federally funded health centers.
 In addition, many adult vaccines are available at pharmacies.
-For travel, there are often required travel vaccinations, which travel clinics can also provide.v The different vaccines are given in different ways (for example, by shots in muscles and under the skin either subcutaneous or intradermal, orally and into the nose).
-The method that is recommended for any particular vaccine is the one that provides the best protection with the least side effects.vi
+For travel, there are often required travel vaccinations, which can also be provided at travel medical clinics.
+The different vaccines are given in different ways (for example, by shots in muscles and under the skin either subcutaneous or intradermal, orally and into the nose).
+The method that is recommended for any particular vaccine is the one that provides the best protection with the fewest side effects.

-How did vaccines become controversial?
+How did vaccines become controversial?3